Lunairi/42-H2S-Ft_Boardgame/README.md

 NOTE: SUBJECTIVE TO CHANGES DUE, PROJECT MAYBE TOO DIFFICULT FOR HIGHSCHOOLERS LEARNING RUBY OR PYTHON

 Requirements:
-Stupid are expected to create a game container class that will run their boardgame.
+Stupdents are expected to create a game container class that will run their boardgame.
 As with all OOP project you are expected to create the following:
 - 1) At least 4 powerup/game event cards for your boardgame.
 They must